Garrett Reese, Jake Cestone have big games as Nazareth rolls past Woodstock North

 Nazareth senior Garrett Reese

-The senior safety also made a big mark in Saturday’s Class 5A second-round playoff game against Woodstock North.
+The senior safety also made a big mark in the Class 5A second-round playoff game against Woodstock North on Nov.
+9.

-Led by quarterback Logan Malachuk’s 298 yards and four touchdowns passing and one rushing TD, the Roadrunners offense jetted out to a 42-0 lead.
-Woodstock North (8-2), meanwhile, couldn’t build on its first-round playoff win over Freeport, but showed some heart by scoring the final 20 points against Nazareth’s reserve players.
+Led by quarterback Logan Malachuk’s 298 yards and four touchdowns passing and one rushing TD, the Roadrunners’ offense jetted to a 42-0 lead.
+Woodstock North (8-2) couldn’t build on its first-round playoff win over Freeport, but showed heart by scoring the final 20 points against Nazareth’s reserve players.

 “I’m so proud of our kids and happy we got to come here.
 It was awesome.
 We’re going to miss our seniors.
 We have a lot of love for the six seniors.”

-Cestone padded his season totals with TD grabs of 56, 15 and 20 yards – all in the first quarter.
+Cestone padded his season total with TD grabs of 56, 15 and 20 yards – all in the first quarter.

 Defensively, the 6-foot-3, 195-pound Reese made the play of the game by diving for an interception with 1:50 left in the first quarter.

-Reese – an Indiana recruit – has an older brother, Max, who was a standout at Fenwick and is a junior wide receiver at Eastern Michigan.
-His cousin, J. Michael Sturdivant, is a redshirt junior wide receiver at UCLA and is the nephew of legendary Pro Football and College Football hall of famer Floyd Little.
-His uncle, Michael Sturdivant, also played wide receiver at Virginia Tech, and his father, Alvord Reese, balled at Grambling State.
+Reese, an Indiana recruit, has an older brother, Max, who was a standout at Fenwick and is a junior wide receiver at Eastern Michigan.
+His cousin, J. Michael Sturdivant, is a redshirt junior wide receiver at UCLA and is the nephew of legendary Pro Football and College Football Hall of Famer Floyd Little.
+His uncle, Michael Sturdivant, played wide receiver at Virginia Tech, and his father, Alvord Reese, played football at Grambling State.

-“We have a lot of football players in our family,” he said.
+“We have a lot of football players in our family,” Reese said.

-Cestone, a CCL/ESCC All-Conference selection, said his game is helped by battling against Reese in practice.
+Cestone, a Chicago Catholic League/East Suburban Catholic Conference All-Conference selection, said his game is helped by battling against Reese in practice.

-Reese estimated his season total at five receptions, but he played wide receiver in his freshman season at IC Catholic.
-Reese moved over full-time to the defensive side at Nazareth during his sophomore campaign.
+With talented wide receivers Cestone, Trenton Walker and James Penley on the Nazareth roster, Reese estimated his season total at only five receptions.
+Reese played wide receiver in his freshman season at IC Catholic.
+He moved over full-time to the defensive side at Nazareth during his sophomore campaign.

 “Every day in practice is just a battle,” Reese said.
 “The guys on our team are some of the best receivers I’ve ever guarded, including five-star receivers.”